 Each benchmark tool includes an automated stress test mode, deep framerate analysis, and a detailed reporting feature to help you identify problems.
 The latest tool, Superposition, also includes support for VR devices, allowing you to test your graphics card for VR readiness.
 You can also check out Heaven, which is an older tool but still highly effective.

 To install, go to the Unigine Benchmark website and select the tool you wish to download, then click the “download” button.
-The tool will come as a RUN file.
+The tool will arrive as a RUN file.
 Once downloaded, open a terminal window, go to the location of the file, and type:

 Replace “Benchmark-Filename” with the correct filename for your Benchmark tool.
 Once you’ve done that, type the following to begin installing the testing software: